brightzheng100/platform-automation-pipelines/README.md

-# `pcf-automation`-powered Concourse Pipelines
+# `platform-automation`-powered Concourse Pipelines

-A set of workable `pcf-automation`-powered Concourse pipelines to drive PCF Platform & Tiles' **install**, **upgrade** and **patch** in an easy way!
+A set of workable `platform-automation`-powered Concourse pipelines to drive PCF Platform & Tiles' **install**, **upgrade** and **patch** in an easy way!

 **Caution:**
-> This is simply a sharing of the experience while building Concourse pipelines to drive `pcf-automation`.
+> This is simply a sharing of the experience while building Concourse pipelines to drive `platform-automation`.
 > Pivotal does not provide support for these pipelines.

 **Important Notes:**
 > 1. If something is broken, please raise issues; and PRs are always welcome so that we can build better experience from a community-driven, best-effort basis;
-> 2. As of now, `pcf-automation` is not yet GA so you may have to reach out to Pivotal for early access if you're interested.
+> 2. As of now, `platform-automation` is not yet GA so you may have to reach out to Pivotal for early access if you're interested.

 ## Overview

-The `pcf-automation` is still under beta as of writing, but it's really a compelling product for driving PCF automation.
+The `platform-automation` is still under beta as of writing, but it's really a compelling product for driving PCF automation.

 Overall it brings in great value which includes but is not limited to below: